Nicrophorus nepalensis: Social behavior

+This social behavior has been quite difficult to empirically quantify since social animals like N. nepalensis engage commonly in shared investment over resources that benefit the entire group.
+In the experiment, researchers collected N. nepalensis from Nantou County, Taiwan, and utilized chromatography-mass spectrometry to quantify the dimethyl sulfide emitted from the blowflies.
+While the actual chemical reasoning behind the social chemical cue that triggers cooperation is unknown, researchers have proven that the dimethyl sulfide treatment changes social behavior while hexane controls do not.

+It is still unclear as to how intraspecies conflict creates a mechanistic change in N. nepalensis conditional cooperative strategies.
+The chemical mechanism is not explained by the paper, which could be a helpful component in future research aiming to investigate how simple chemical indicators can modulate behavior in N. nepalensis.

 Behavior and reproduction

 N. nepalensis is carnivorous and feeds on carcasses of small vertebrates such as rodents and birds.
 Carcasses are crucial resources for reproduction, as beetles would deposit eggs around a buried carcass where their larval broods can feed on.
 Fresh carcasses are rare in the wild due to intense competition from the same or different species of burying beetle, blow flies, invertebrates and other mammals.
-N. nepalensis Hope is one of the few species of beetle that exhibits extensive biparental care, which includes defending the larvae against competitors and regurgitating predigested carcass to their young.
+N. nepalensis is one of the few species of beetle that exhibits extensive biparental care, which includes defending the larvae against competitors and regurgitating predigested carcass to their young.

 The larvae of N. nepalensis go through three instars, which are developmental stages of arthropods.
 After feeding off the carcass for about two weeks, the third instar larvae leave the crypt and prepare to pupate and eventually metamorphose into adults.